 Cucumber, Lemon (100% Heirloom/Non-Hybrid/Non-GMO) The Lemon Cucumber is a very popular and rare Heirloom variety that resembles a bright yellow lemon.
 Plant seeds where there is ample space and vines can sprawl, the simplest way is to plant cucumbers in hills.

-You may ask, How do you eat lemon cucumbers?
+How do you eat lemon cucumbers?